 Although the lender can avoid having to go to court to foreclose upon the property, the lender must seek judicial intervention if it wants a deficiency judgment against the borrower.
 The process of acquiring a deficiency judgment is as follows:

 If the court is satisfied that the property sold for its true market value, and that the foreclosure process was not defective or illegal, the court will confirm the foreclosure sale.
-The lender will then be able to pursue the deficiency against the borrower.
+The lender will then be able to file suit for a deficiency judgment against the borrower.
+If the sale was not proper, the court may order a resale of the property

 In Georgia, there is no statutory procedure that the lender must follow to obtain a deficiency judgment after the borrower’s property is sold in a short sale or deed in lieu of foreclosure transaction.
 But neither is there a prohibition against the lender suing the borrower for the deficiency after a short sale or deed in lieu of foreclosure.